Yossi Peled: Government and political career

 In 1996, Peled joined the Likud party and was a major supporter of Binyamin Netanyahu.
 For the 2009 elections he won fifteenth place on the Likud list, and entered the Knesset as the party won 27 seats.
 He was later appointed Minister without Portfolio in Netanyahu's government.
 However, he resigned from the Knesset on 16 September 2012, and left his ministerial post on 27 September.
 During his term as a minister, Peled reiterated his support for the Migron Bill, a bill that would give outposts in the West Bank immunity from destruction.

+Israeli President Chaim Herzog, Yossi Peled, and South Lebanon Army commander Antoine Lahad (l-r).

-On another occasion, he expressed his support for the South Lebanon Army, saying that "we have a moral obligation to 600 families of South SLA in Israel".
+In 2009, he expressed his support for the South Lebanon Army, saying that "we have a moral obligation to 600 families of South SLA in Israel".
+When South Lebanon Army commander Antoine Lahad passed away in 2015, Peled praised him as a "Lebanese patriot," and stated that "The State of Israel owes him a tremendous moral debt due to his years-long contribution to the security of the residents of south Lebanon and northern Israel."